liyingli0818/instagram_account_type_predictor/README.md

-# Topic: Instagram User Engagement Analysis
+# Topic: Instagram Account Type Prediction
 Galvanize Data Science Immersive Capstone Project (Dec 2018)

 ### Business Understanding:
 Being one of the most popular social networking platform, instagram has attracted a lot of business corporations to advertise their product and make social impact.
-Sometimes for those businesses, for example E-Commerce companies, want to gather insights on which features are correlated to a user’s account status when they are looking for instagram influencers.
-To resolve this type of problem, I developed a solution using machine learning models to provide insights on which features are correlated with low engagement rate.
+Sometimes for those businesses, for example E-Commerce companies, they want to have information on user’s account status when they are looking for instagram influencers, however, they do not want to ignore those accounts that appear to be personal accounts but actually has potential business power.
+To help them gaining insights, I have developed a solution using machine learning models to predict Instagram Account Type (Business/Personal) based on various types of features.

 ### Data Availability:
-Scraping users informations from Instagram's official account followers.
+Assuming random, I scraped users information of followers under Instagram's official account.
 Created instagram.yaml file to store login informations on local machine (not in the project directory) and created automated login process.
-Therefore, next time if I am interested in informations from another account (e.g. a particular e-commerce platform), there is no need to log in manually everytime.
+Therefore, next time if I am interested in followers information of another account (e.g. a particular e-commerce platform, celebrities/stars), there is no need to log in manually every time.

 ### Data Preparation:
 Web-scraping or api-scraping (api key)
-Get information on username, fullname, number of posts, number of followers, number of followings, is private or not, is business or not, is joined recently or not.
+Created a followers collection (fc) and stored json file (dict format) from "follower_urls" in Mongo DB Get information on username, fullname, number of posts, number of followers, number of followings, is private or not, is business or not, is joined recently or not, etc.
 Manipulate data using python numpy, pandas.
 Clean out nan values and invalid values.
-Obtained y-value ('target'), the engagement rates, from external website: 'https://hypeauditor.com/'.

 ### Modeling:
-Feature:ratio on number of followings and number of followers
+Generated Features:ratio on number of followings and number of followers

 Linear Regression

-Random forest
+Random Forest
+Best Random Forest (best parameters using grid search)

 Build models on the users information.
 The features can be the number of posts of a particular account, its number of followers, and the average number of account it follows on a daily basis.

-Check Beta values to see the correlation and perform statistical tests on it (e.g. calculate p-value to check if a feature significantly correlated with the engagement rate) .
+Check Beta values to see the correlation and perform statistical tests on it (e.g. calculate p-value to check if a feature significantly correlated with the predicted probability of business account).

 ### Evaluation: